 If you'll be here a short while (three months or less) and don't want to bring in a wad of cash, you can use your Visa, MasterCard or American Express credit card here.
 Just remember to let your card issuer know before you leave that you'll be using your card here in Ecuador.

 Otherwise, you'll find your card has had a block put on it, and the bank machine may keep it.
 Then you'll be dealing with your card company via long distance to unblock it so that you can access your credit limit.
 Or you'll be without your card for the remainder of your visit!

 You can pay for items using the card, although many smaller stores in Ecuador that accept cards display a credit card price, and then offer a much cheaper cash price.
-So you may find it cheaper to take a cash advance on your card, then pay for the item you want with that cash.
+You may find it cheaper to take a cash advance on your card, then pay for the item you want with that cash.
 Less convenient for big ticket items, but what's a little inconvenience if you can save several hundred dollars?

 If you have a debit card that runs on a Visa or MasterCard network, you may be able to access funds from it, or pay at the point of sale for items.
 But don't count on it.